The 50+ best early Labor Day sales at Walmart — starting at just $10

 Clara Clark Bed Sheets, Queen$25$40Save $15

 Short on outdoor space?
-You can still enjoy the beautiful sights, scents and flavors that come with having your own garden, thanks to this genius Garfans Vertical Raised Garden Bed.
+You can still enjoy the beautiful sights, scents and flavors that come with having your own garden, thanks to this genius Sejov Vertical Raised Garden Bed.
 Its bleacher-style design allows you to tend to five tiers of flowers, vegetables and greenery while hardly taking up any floor space, and you can also use it indoors!
-"Great space-saving product!" exclaimed a gleeful gardener.
-"The design of this planter is well thought out, and I love the fact that the drainage holes in the individual planters drain into the planter on the bottom! ...
-I love how much space it saves me, as I live in an apartment ...
-I try to make use of as much vertical space as I can, and this planter is a perfect solution, as I can place it right in front of my full-length window during the winter."
+"This vertical garden is perfect for small spaces like balconies or porches," gushed a gleeful gardener.
+"The five-tier design allows me to grow more plants without taking up too much space.
+Assembly was easy and the materials feel durable and sturdy.
+I love the look of it and my plants are thriving!"

 Szrsth Solar Lights$30$70Save $40